theramiyer/resume/pages/making.md

 This document has been created for Windows&nbsp;10 Pro.
 While building the site locally is not entirely necessary, it helps when you need to build the site locally to test out its working.

 Enable the [Linux Subsystem on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) feature, and install the necessary components required to be able to build sites using Jekyll.
-While there may be seemingly less-complicated ways to set up Jekyll, setting it up with WSL is much less hassle.
+While there may be seemingly less-complicated ways to set up Jekyll on Windows without WSL, setting it up with WSL is much less hassle.
 [This post](http://daverupert.com/2016/04/jekyll-on-windows-with-bash/) by Dave Rupert helps a great deal with it.
 Also, some of the [Nokogiri binaries](http://daverupert.com/2016/06/ruby-on-rails-on-bash-on-ubuntu-on-windows/) need to be installed.

 #### Building the site locally